 Lincoln is one of England's finest cities and first sent Members to Parliament in 1265, making it the oldest Constituency in continuous existence in the United Kingdom.
 The City is the County Seat of the County of Lincolnshire and is home to the magnificent Cathedral and Castle, two Universities (The University of Lincoln & Bishop Grosseteste University) and is home to Lincoln City and Lincolnshire County Council.
 The Constituency covers Lincoln, Skellingthorpe, Bracebridge Heath and Waddington East.

 The Member of Parliament for Lincoln from 1979 through to 1997 was Kenneth Carlisle (Conservative) who was followed from 1997 through to 2010 by Gillian Merron (Labour) at which time Karl McCartney (Conservative) became the Member of Parliament for the Constituency upholding the Constituency's status as a 'Bellweather' since 1974.
-He was reelected with an increased majority in 2015 but then lost at the General Election in June 2017 despite increasing his personal vote.
+He was re-elected with an increased majority in 2015 but whilst he lost at the General Election in June 2017 despite increasing his personal vote, he regained the seat in 2019 with a majority of 3,514 – his highest ever.

 Image by Karen Roe.